sberts/neatshell/content/blog/aws-vpc-nacl/aws-vpc-nacl.md

   - SSM
   - Terraform
 ---
 This post describes how to use Terraform to create a VPC and whitelist network traffic using NACLs.
 Remote access is allowed through SSM and VPC Endpoints.
-This example creates public subnets for ALBs, private subnets for apps running on EC2/ECS, database subnets for RDS mysql, and NACLs for each.
+This example creates public subnets for ALBs, private subnets for apps running on EC2/ECS, and database subnets for RDS mysql.

 Define the VPC name and CIDR in variables.tf: